353words/stocks/README.md

 99 }
 ```

 Listing 6 shows how we get the data.
 On line 88 we build the URL and on line 89 we make an HTTP `GET` request.
-On lines 90 and 93 we check for error and finally on line 98 we return the result of `parseData` on the response body.
+On lines 90 and 93 we check for errors and finally on line 98 we return the result of `parseData` on the response body.

 Now that we get and parse our data, we can build our web server.

 **Listing 7: index.html**

 ```
 01 <!DOCTYPE html>
 02 <html>